-The director of the Solar Energy Technologies Office is Dr. Charlie Gay.
-See the leadership team.
+The director of the Solar Energy Technologies Office is Dr. Becca Jones-Albertus.
+See the leadership team and staff bios.

 What We Do

-After FOA applications undergo a rigorous peer-evaluated selection process, projects are selected for negotiation to receive DOE funding.
+After FOA applications undergo a rigorous peer review process, projects are selected for negotiation to receive DOE funding.
 Upon the successful completion of this negotiation process, including collaboration on a statement of project objectives, milestones, and budgets, projects can begin.
-After projects are selected, the FOA is now officially a DOE funding program.
-View SETO's funding programs in each of the subprograms here: photovoltaics, concentrating solar thermal power, systems integration, soft costs, and technology to market.

 See Success Stories.